These day trading tips and tricks will give you a leg up when working to succeed in your career as a trader.

-Just because you can trade at 3am, doesn’t mean you should (unless of course that hour is part of your trading plan).
+Just because you can trade at 3 am, doesn’t mean you should (unless, of course, that hour is part of your trading plan).

-When you set business hours, you give yourself a schedule devoted to your craft, as well as time that can be spent doing out of trading activities.
-It’s important that you have personal time for family, friends, hobbies, so that you don’t burn yourself out with trading 24/7.
+When you set business hours, you give yourself a schedule devoted to your craft, as well as time that can be spent doing out-of-trading activities.
+It’s important that you have personal time for family, friends, hobbies so that you don’t burn yourself out with trading 24/7.

 What’s at the core of every great trader’s arsenal?
 An airtight trading plan.

-For example, you see the market trending upwards and you get a feeling deep down that there’s a can’t miss trade just sitting there, waiting for you to make.
+For example, you see the market trending upwards, and you get a feeling deep down that there’s a can’t miss trade just sitting there, waiting for you to make.

 But it’s not in your trading plan.

-Screw it, you make the trade anyway.
-This time it might work out for you but the more and more trades you make based on your gut and not your plan, the closer you come to inevitably losing, and losing big.
+Screw it.
+You make the trade anyway.
+This time it might work out for you but the more and more trades you make based on your gut and not your plan, the closer you come to inevitably losing and losing big.

 In this sense, as an inverse to the tip, losing while following your trading plan is actually winning.

-Anything that might potentially eat into your profit needs to be looked at through an ultra strong magnifying glass.
+Anything that might potentially eat into your profit needs to be looked at through an ultra-strong magnifying glass.

-While we’re not advocating using cheap services, just be sure to not spend more than you need in order to function reliably and successfully.
+While we’re not advocating using cheap services, just be sure not to spend more than you need in order to function reliably and successfully.

-Keep the fees and costs low so you’ll have more money to inject into the market.
+An important tip, not just for day trading, is to keep the fees and costs low so you’ll have more money to inject into the market.

-Great entries and great exits are critical to succeeding in the market but it’s what we do in between these two events that will make or break us as traders.
+Great entries and great exits are critical to succeeding in the market, but it’s what we do in between these two events that will make or break us as traders.

 This means you need to have a great risk management strategy built into your trading plan.
-It also means that if price is approaching your stop level, you follow the rules you set up for yourself and get out.
+It also means that if the price is approaching your stop level, you follow the rules you set up for yourself and get out.